Office Equipment – Key Information

 Standing desk converters are cost-effective, height-adjustable, multi-leveled mini-desks that sit atop a current desk.
 They average 30” x 20” and are powered electrically, pneumatically, or manually (hand-cranked).
 Standing desks are considered optional equipment to be purchased by the department, and at the supervisor's discretion.

-Here are some considerations regarding standing desk converters: (1) the item is potable but heavy (2) manual versions can be cumbersome, (3) the ideal ergonomic setup is not always possible, and (4) they are not often used.
-If a standing desk converter is provided to a faculty or staff member, the ergonomist in Human Resources should be contacted to provide resources on how to use and set up the desk converter properly.
+Here are some considerations regarding standing desk converters: (1) the item is portable but heavy, (2) manual versions can be cumbersome, (3) the ideal ergonomic setup is not always possible, and (4) they are not often used.

 Standing Desks

 Standing desks are electric desks that move to fit the user in a standing or sitting posture.
-If your office is interested in providing this equipment to your faculty/staff, the recommendation is to reach out to Facilities Management (FM) for equipment recommendation and procurement.
+If your office is interested in providing this equipment to your faculty/staff, the recommendation is to contact Facilities Management (FM) for equipment recommendation and procurement.

 Chairs are typically expected to be replaced every 8 to 15 years or sooner if they are visibly broken or no longer functional.
 Departments are responsible for funding the purchase of new or replacement chairs through their own budgets.

-For guidance on chair models and purchasing recommendations, departments are encouraged to consult with Facilities Management (FM) prior to procurement.
+For guidance on chair models and purchasing recommendations, departments are encouraged to consult with Facilities Management (FM) before procurement (chair tests can be done in the Human Resources suite; email MyWellbeing@lmu.edu for an appointment).